csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 Many electronic musicians make use of deliberately low bit depth quantization in order to add noise to a signal.
-The effect is commonly known as \'bit-crunching\' and is relatively easy to implement in Csound.
+The effect is commonly known as *bit-crunching* and is relatively easy to implement in Csound.

 ADC / DAC